dockur/macos/readme.md

   ```

 > [!IMPORTANT]
 > On AMD systems, avoid assigning multiple CPU cores or more than 8 GB of RAM initially.
 Depending on the specific AMD CPU model, multiple cores may reduce performance or cause instability, while more than 8 GB of RAM may cause the installation to freeze at the country selection step.
-Increase the RAM only after installation, and the core count only after macOS has been running reliably for several hours.
+Increase the RAM or core count only after macOS has been running reliably for several hours.
 >
-> Intel processors offer much better macOS compatibility, so multiple cores and more RAM can be assigned from the start without causing these issues.
+> Intel processors offer much better macOS compatibility, so multiple cores and more RAM can be assigned from the start without  issues.

 ### How do I enable audio?